Is Employee Retention a Problem at Your Gas Stations or Convenience Stores?

 Employee retention and turnover are big issues for gas stations and convenience stores.

-Cashier jobs usually involve standing for long hours, dealing with consumer complaints, and low wages to boot.
-These factors may lead to employee dissatisfaction, and unsatisfied employees are hard to keep – and keep happy.
+Being a cashier can mean standing for long hours, dealing with customer complaints, and low wages to boot.
+These factors may lead to employee dissatisfaction and unsatisfied employees that are hard to retain.

-Showing entry-level employees that they can work their way into other positions, and hiring managers from within, are policies that need you to communicate with your staff.
+Promoting from within and supporting the professional development of your employees are policies that you should implement in your business and communicate to your staff.
 If you operate a franchise or branded location, make sure your employees know of leadership opportunities available within the company.
-Promote any training and advancement workshops offered, and offer flexible time or PTO for attendance.
+If there are employee training and advancement workshops offered to employees, be sure to offer PTO to encourage attendance.

 Flexible scheduling is another low-cost retention strategy.
 Many hourly employees have to quit jobs because of emergencies, or restrictive attendance policies.
-In fact, an industry study showed that c-store owners rank reliability as the most common issue among their workforce.
+An industry study showed that convenience store owners rank high employee turnover as the most common issue among their workforce.

 Cash Incentives Build Loyalty

-Wages and benefits are top reasons for high employee turnover among entry-level convenience store and gas station cashiers, said Convenience Store News.
-It may be costly to increase salaries and benefits, but recognizing employees with a nominal cash award gives workers a financial incentive to stay employed.
+Wages and benefits are the top reasons for high employee turnover among entry-level convenience store and gas station cashiers, said Convenience Store News.
+While you may not be in the financial position to outright increase employee salaries and benefits, recognizing employees with a nominal cash award may be more realistic.

 In a study of over 1,200 workplaces, the Harvard Business Review found that “performance-related pay was positively associated with job satisfaction, organizational commitment, and trust in management.”